Name Park It!

 For affiliates, however, the redirecting functionality is powerful.
 The option of unlimited subdomains provides incredible functionality.
 In this case...

-Reason #4) "Accidental" Ways To Redirect Readers/Visitors
+Reason #7) "Accidental" Ways to Redirect Visitors

 For example...

-anguila-beaches.com redirects to the tracking link...
+anguila-beaches.com would redirect to the tracking link...

 www.anguilla-beaches.com/anguila-beaches

-... which goes to www.anguilla-beaches.com.
+... which would then go to www.anguilla-beaches.com.

 -AND-

-anguilabeaches.com redirects to the tracking link...
+anguilabeaches.com would redirect to the tracking link...

 www.anguilla-beaches.com/anguilabeaches

-... also going to www.anguilla-beaches.com.
+... which would also go to www.anguilla-beaches.com.

 And that brings us to the final Return on Investment (ROI) measures...